khanavishek/Catan_Party/README.md

 Outline.
 1. Each Group must have one member who advances to the final round
-a.
-This will be settled by speed catan, where each turn must end within 1 minute.
+    1. This will be settled by speed catan, where each turn must end within 1 minute.
-a.
-Intution: Catan games usually average around 60-70 turns, estimating for about an hour for completion
+    1. Intution: Catan games usually average around 60-70 turns, estimating for about an hour for completion
-a.
-100 shots of white claw/5.5 drinks must be consumed by the end of this first game
+    1. 100 shots of white claw/5.5 drinks must be consumed by the end of this first game
 1. Final Round:
-a.
-Avishek
+    1. Avishek
-a.
-Top 3 from Groups 1-4
+    1. Top 3 from Groups 1-4
-a.
-Top 3 will be determined by most number of points
+    1. Top 3 will be determined by most number of points
-a.
-Points calculated by number of VP points + Successful shots you have given out to others
+    1. Points calculated by number of VP points + Successful shots you have given out to others

 # Schedule
-- 7 PM - Arrive, Name Tags, Begin Drinking
+- 7:00 PM - Arrive, Name Tags, Begin Drinking
-- 8 PM - Game 99
+- 8:00 PM - Game 99
-- 9 PM - Milk! (smoke/bathroom break)
+- 9:00 PM - Milk! (smoke/bathroom break)
 - 9:30 PM - Game 100!
 - 10:30/11 PM - Uber to Cap Hill